 IRB members may not participate in a review of a protocol in which they have an apparent or real conflict of interest (e.g., IRB member or family member is an investigator on the protocol).
 Under these circumstances, the IRB member will recuse him or herself from the deliberations and not vote on the protocol.

 How do I submit to the IRB?

 Pace University uses the IRBNet platform for IRB submissions and reviews.
 To register, please go to IRBNet website.
 The New User Guide (PDF) can help you get started.
-Once you are registered, you can download the application, consent form template, checklist, and other applicable supplementary materials.
+Once you are registered, you can download the Proposal Form (application), consent form or information sheet template, checklist, and other applicable supplementary materials.
 When these are completed, please upload the documents via IRBNet, including the required CITI training certificates for all members of the research team (faculty, staff, and students; see below for further details), route for any necessary signatures, and submit the application for review.

 Your application will be reviewed by the IRB if it is determined that your project fits the definition of research with human subjects.
 The IRB is authorized to conduct three levels of review, depending on the scope and nature of the research.

 Participants are subjected to minimal risk and the research fits one of the 8 federally designated exempt review categories.
 Examples of exempt studies could involve:

 - The use of tests, survey or interview procedures, or observation of public behavior in which the human subjects cannot be identified and disclosure of their responses could not place them at risk,